-Want to grow a low-maintenance flower garden that you can enjoy with a little less work?
-Wait until you try these easy-care cottage garden ideas.
+Want to grow a beautiful, fuss-free flower garden with a little less work?
+Wait until you try these low-maintenance cottage garden ideas for busy gardeners.

 When I started growing a flower garden, I dreamed of having one that was informal, beautiful, and easy to grow.

 I couldn’t be bothered with plants that were finicky, needed additional support to avoid toppling over, or needed to be dug up and stored during the winter.

 My garden needed to look beautiful, bloom like crazy from spring through fall, and be really low-maintenance.

 Sound like a flower garden you want to grow too?

 Read on and try these easy-care cottage garden ideas this year.

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)